ospalh/3d-printing/ProScan Filmhalter/description_110.md

 A film strip holder to scan 110 (Pocket Instamatic) film with a [Reflecta ProScan 10T](https://reflecta.de/en/products/detail/~id.734~nm.69/reflecta-ProScan-10T.html) cheap-compared-to-drum-scanners film scanner i own.
 I think the predecessor, the ProScan 7200 uses the same holders.

 This uses eight tiny 1 mm high × 2.4 mm ⌀ neodymium magnets to hold shut.
-If you have other sizes lying around you can modify the file in OpenSCAD.

 You can use the customizer to change the size to adapt to your film scanner.